 Direct Speech Language Therapy Services

 Many MOSSAIC participants require direct services.
-These services support the participants in their areas of need, in turn supporting their role in the community including:
+These services support the participants in their areas of need, in turn supporting their interactions on campus and/or in the community including:

 - Social Skills